 - 85.7% to 95%: Your operation is at a competitive disadvantage and stands to gain much from improving rates.

-- Between 95% and 98%: Your accuracy rates are typical compared to competition.
-Improvements can help your operation stand out, but will yield less in terms of direct benefits.
+- Between 95% and 98%: Your accuracy rates are typical compared to the competition.
+Improvements can help your operation stand out but will yield less in terms of direct benefits.

 Still unsure if you should devote resources to improving order accuracy?
 Keep in mind that a 3% increase in perfect order percentage (of which order accuracy is a component) yields on average a 1% increase in profit.

-If after measuring your accuracy rates you discover that there is some major room for improvement, consider incentivizing employees to improve their accuracy rates.
-An operation can do so in a number of ways.
+If after measuring your accuracy rates you discover that there is some major room for improvement, consider posting error rates and throughput rates for your employees to see.

-Alternatively, some operations find that directly offering bonuses to employees who hit improvement targets.
+Some operations find that directly offering bonuses to employees who hit improvement targets.
 These bonuses could be financial in nature—say, an actual check—or something like a company event or earned vacation days.
 Even just a friendly competition and a $25 gift card to a local restaurant can be enough to drive real improvements, as employees police themselves in order to improve rates.

 Many order fulfillment operations are still using some version of paper-and-pencil lists for order picking and processing, where employees carry a physical list with them as they pick their orders.
 While this can work for smaller operations, larger operations often find that the paper-and-pencil method leads to less accurate orders and is generally less efficient than other systems.